Smoking and its effects on the skin

 Smoking and skin cancer

 Smoking cigarettes doubles the risk of developing a type of skin cancer called squamous cell carcinoma, compared to non-smokers.
 There is also an increased risk of oral leukoplakia (precancer) and oral cancer; 75% of cases of oral cancer and lip cancer occur in smokers.
+Smoking does not appear to increase the risk of basal cell carcinoma.

 Smoking cessation reduces the risk of metastasis (spread) from lip cancer by 2–3-fold.